danahynes/KillSwitch/README.md

 ## Settings
 ![Menu Image](Pics/menu.png)\
 The KillSwitch device can be configured by opening a terminal and typing "killswitch-settings.py".
+You can press "ESC" at any time to quit the program.\
 The following settings are available:

 #### LED options
 ![LED Menu Image](Pics/led-menu.png)\